Professor, Department of Medicine (Infectious Diseases)

-Dr. Keller is a fellow of the Infectious Disease Society of America (IDSA), a member of the HIV Medical Association (HIVMA) and a Councilor of the Infectious Diseases Society of New York.
-She is a member of the U.S. Department of Health and Human Services (HHS) Panel on Antiretroviral Guidelines for Adults and Adolescents (a working group of the Office of AIDS Research Council).
-She leads the Clinical Investigation Services Core and is Director of the Clinical Research Center, components of the Harold and Muriel Block Institute for Clinical and Translational Research at Einstein and Montefiore, which is funded as an NIH Clinical and Translational Science Award (CTSA) consortium member.
-She is also an active member of the Einstein-Montefiore Center for AIDS Research.
+Dr. Keller is a fellow of the Infectious Disease Society of America (IDSA), a member of the HIV Medical Association (HIVMA), and a member of the Sexually Transmitted Infections subcommittee of the New York State Department of Health AIDS Institute Quality of Life Advisory Committee.
+She is also a member of the U.S. Department of Health and Human Services Panel on Antiretroviral Guidelines for Adults and Adolescents (a working group of the Office of AIDS Research Council).
+She was recently appointed Vice Chair for Research for the Department of Medicine and Associate Director of the Harold and Muriel Block Institute for Clinical and Translational Research at Einstein and Montefiore, which is funded by a Clinical and Translational Science Award (CTSA) from NIH.

 Keller MJ, Guzman E, Hazrati E, Kasowitz A, Cheshenko N, Wallenstein S, Patel S, Cole AL, Cole AM, Profy AT, Wira CR, Hogarty K, Herold BC.
 PRO 2000 elicits a decline in genital tract immune mediators without compromising intrinsic antimicrobial activity.
 AIDS, 21:467-476, 2007.